 The CCTV camera

-If you want to take home security seriously, one of the best systems to install a closed-circuit television (CCTV) system.
+If you want to take home security seriously, one of the best systems to install is closed-circuit television (CCTV) system.
 While this might sound complicated — and expensive — it’s not.
 CCTV is really just an industry term for video surveillance, which allows businesses and homeowners to set up cameras to view and record activity in and around the property.

 Prices for CCTV systems range, depending on whether or not you want recorded video (and how long that recording is kept) or if you decide to have the system monitored with an addition of extra security or alerts to local police services as further options.
 Home monitoring systems typically cost $20 to $25 per month CDN and up plus one-time installation costs that start at $200 and climb up.
 While this may seem steep, keep in mind that the most effective deterrent to dissuading a thief from breaking into a property is CCTV, according to a survey of convicted thieves.